Selling a House in Probate: A Florida Guide

 Can you sell a house without going through probate in Florida?

-There are three ways you can sell a house without going through probate in Florida.
+You can sell a house in three ways without going through probate in Florida.
 If there’s a trust, the successor trustee can sell the estate directly without going through probate.
 The second way is if the house has a joint deed and a living co-owner with rights of survivorship, such as a spouse.
 The final way is if the person who passed had an estate small enough to qualify for a simplified probate process, known as “summary administration.”
-A summary administration in Florida is applicable when the estate is less than $75,000 or when the decedent has been dead for more than two years.
+A summary administration in Florida applies when the estate is less than $75,000 or the decedent has been dead for over two years.

 Can you live in a house during probate?

 Yes, you can generally live in a house during probate, especially if you are the administrator.
-If there are multiple heirs, however, it may be a good idea to consult with them to ensure they agree about the living situation.
-If someone plans to live in the house during probate, the person living there must maintain it well and pay the bills, such as the utilities, taxes, and insurance.
+However, if there are multiple heirs, it may be a good idea to consult with them to ensure they agree about the living situation.
+If someone plans to live in the house during probate, they must maintain it well and pay the bills, such as the utilities, taxes, and insurance.

 Can you empty a house before probate in Florida?

 It’s generally not a good idea to empty a house before probate in Florida.
 During the probate process, the administrator manages the estate’s assets.
-If the assets are removed during this process, it can complicate the process, especially if the deceased person has debts that need to be paid off.
+If the assets are removed during this process, it can complicate the process, especially if the deceased person has debts that must be paid off.
 However, there are exceptions.
-Personal items that are not part of the estate can be removed, though the administrator of the estate must determine the difference between probate and non-probate assets beforehand.
+Personal items that are not part of the estate can be removed, though the estate administrator must determine the difference between probate and non-probate assets beforehand.

 How long does it take to sell a house in probate?

-It usually takes about six to nine months to sell a probate house in Florida.
+Selling a probate house in Florida usually takes six to nine months.
 However, if there are disputes among the heirs or costly repair issues, the process can take a year, if not longer.
-In complicated cases, it may be necessary to hire an attorney to represent the estate.
+In complicated cases, hiring an attorney to represent the estate may be necessary.
 Attorneys can handle legal fees and offer advice about creditors.

 Do all heirs need to agree to sell inherited property?

-If the house or property is part of a probate estate, then all heirs need to agree to sell the inherited property.
-If all heirs cannot agree to a sale, the court may need to intervene.
+If the house or property is part of a probate estate, all heirs must agree to sell the inherited property.
+The court may need to intervene if all heirs cannot agree to a sale.

 The Easiest Way to Sell a House in Probate

-If a family member died and willed you a home, you can sell the property.
+You can sell the property if a family member died and willed you a home.
 The easiest way to sell a house in probate is to sell it to companies that buy houses and pay cash.
 This option is particularly beneficial in competitive and fast-paced cities like Tampa, Crystal Beach, Gulf Breeze, and St. Petersburg.
 The streamlined and fast process that cash buyers offer can provide immediate cash that can be distributed among the heirs.
-In addition, property that comes with a personal inheritance may require costly repairs, which can be a burden to an administrator and the beneficiaries.
+In addition, property that comes with a personal inheritance may require costly repairs, burdening an administrator and the beneficiaries.
 When you sell to companies that buy houses, no repairs are needed, and there are no fees attached to the sale, such as closing costs or appraisal fees.
 If you have further questions or would like more information, contact Florida Cash Real Estate at (850) 820-8505.

 Resources To Help You Sell A House